alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *marzo 2024*  --  "How do you know if you want something yourself or if your upbringing programmed you to want it?"
+Current SARI version: *abril 2024*  --  "What has the world come to when you can't even trust a program?"

 -----------------